 Mental Health and Wellness

-In addition to expanded EAP sessions, we also have a range of behavioral health programs including digital resiliency tools and peer support.
-Our wellness and behavioral resources page can help your employees cope with pandemic-related stress brought on by social isolation, job loss, and other daily-life challenges.
+We also have a range of behavioral health programs including digital resiliency tools and peer support.
+Visit our wellness, mental health, and behavioral resources page to help your employees cope with pandemic-related stress brought on by social isolation, financial concerns, and other daily-life challenges.

 1 Self-insured group health plans administered by Cigna have an opportunity to opt out of these benefits.